From the Mind

 Identity transformation works on a 90-day cycle because the brain needs that much time to rewire.
 Three months of consistent daily action turns a performed behavior into a default one.
 This is not motivation.
 It is neuroscience.
 The person you are on day 90 is the person 90 days of votes produced.

-The Mirror Work Protocol: Research on Self-Observation
+The Mirror Protocol: A Self-Observation Practice That Holds

 The Power of Silence: Quiet Strength Commands the Room